 Orientation/Information Evening for Parents of Year 7 Students

 Students are not the only people nervous about starting secondary school and leaving their old school behind.
 Parents/Guardians are often as apprehensive and at times more nervous than students on this day.
 A Parent Orientation/Information Evening is held to support their child’s transition into secondary school.
-Parents/Guardians are given general information about the College curriculum, camp details, an opportunity to place new uniform orders, pay contribution chargers and receive information about second hand books and uniform sales.
+Parents/Guardians are given general information about the College curriculum, camp details, an opportunity to place new uniform orders, pay contribution chargers and receive information about second-hand books and uniform sales.

 Year 7 Peer Support

 All Year 7 students meet their Peer Support Leaders on Orientation Day.
-The Peer Support Leaders (Year 10 and Year 11 students), have gone through rigorous selection process and two-day training program to equip them with the skills to support the newest members of our College community in their transition.
+The Peer Support Leaders (Year 10 and Year 11 students) have gone through a rigorous selection process and two-day training program to equip them with the skills to support the newest members of our College community in their transition.
 Peer Support Leaders meet regularly with their Year 7 group during semester one and also attend the Year 7 Transition Camp.
 The Peer Support Program continues throughout the year and often students forge friendships and a common respect for each other.